Install and Configure Redis on Rocky Linux 8

 Additionally, you can rename Redis commands to protect Redis from malicious actors.

-Rename Redis Dangerous commands on Rocky Linux
+5. Rename Redis Dangerous Commands

 For more security, Redis allows you to rename or completely disable certain commands that are considered dangerous. like: FLUSHDB, FLISHALL, KEYS, CONFIG, DEBUG, SHUTDOWN, SAVE, STOP, RENAME, etc.